wmhilton/solidmecha.com/content/game/WibWob.md

 gamefile = "WibWob"
 +++

 Star found a WibWob Machine!
-Stop on an attachment to pick it up.
 Click on a tile in the same row or column to move towards there.
+Pick up attachments and interact with the blocks.